poseidon/typhoon/docs/advanced/arm64.md

 # ARM64

-Typhoon has experimental support for ARM64 on AWS, with Fedora CoreOS or Flatcar Linux.
+Typhoon supports ARM64 on AWS, with Fedora CoreOS or Flatcar Linux.
 Clusters can be created with ARM64 controller and worker nodes.
 Or worker pools of ARM64 nodes can be attached to an AMD64 cluster to create a hybrid/mixed architecture cluster.

-!!! note
-    Currently, CNI networking must be set to `flannel` or `cilium`.

 ## Cluster